Halderim/jp_snes_hacking/uncompressed_data/README.md

 #### Some infos on items, the bahaviour and values:

-Items have 2 or more values saved in the data, one value is for the item type the other value is the sprite that is used.
-Ammo has at least 3 values ammo type, sprite and ammo count, ammo count seems to be 00 initially, which gives a full stack of ammo
+Items in the levels can be found in the entities files

+They are defined by multiple byte (13 bytes) values examples
+00 3E 00 00 00 00 00 00 00 EB 00 00 00 (Shotgun Ammo)
+00 3E 00 00 00 01 00 00 00 EB 00 00 00 (Shotgun Ammo with one bullet left, only works with exchanged ammo)
+01 48 00 00 00 00 00 00 00 00 01 00 00 (Bola Ammo)
+FF 2A 00 00 00 00 00 00 00 00 01 00 00 (Bola Ammo picked up)
+00 02 00 00 00 00 00 00 00 E8 00 10 00 (Ian Malcolm ID Card)

+First byte visibility value 80 to FF is invisible, it does not remove the item its only invisible Second byte is the item type it tells the game what item is picked up Sixth byte ammo count, 00 means full ammo pack, if ammo was exchanged this holds the value of the dropped ammo Tenth and eleven byte is the sprite of the item EB 00 is the shotgun ammo sprite 00 01 is the Bola ammo sprite Twelvth byte tells the game what ID card is picked up if the item is a ID card

+Picking up a item that is not exhchanged sets the first byte to FF the second byte to 2A FF 2A 00 00 00 00 00 00 00 EB 00 is picked up shotgun ammo

-If the ammo was picked up and exchanged with a different type of ammo the ammo counter holds the amount of ammo left Loading a floor of a building resets all pickups, only exception are ID cards Loading a floor happens during entering a building from the overworld or changing the floor with a elevator
+Loading a floor of a building resets all items on the floor Loading a floor happens during entering a building from the overworld or changing the floor with a elevator

+ID cards are no exception to this but they are removed from their location when the player gets close to Card location

+## Item Types
+2A - Empty Item

+04 - Chicken

+08 - Medikit

+3E - Shotgun Ammo

+42 - Rocket Ammo

+44 - NV Battery

+48 - Bola Ammo

+02 - ID Card

 ## Sprite Values
 00 01 - Bolas

 C9 00 - Medikit

+CC 00 - Exit Sign

 E8 00 - ID Card